Mama Living Abroad

 Cook Notes- My Personal Touch

-Hidden veggies: I like to add to the matzo mixture a few pieces of cooked veggies from the soup.
-I mash them with a fork and add them to the mixture; they add a lot of flavors.
+Hidden veggies: Hidden veggies: I like to add a few pieces of cooked veggies from the soup to the matzo mixture.
+I mash them with a fork and add them to the mixture; they add a lot of flavor.

 Chocolate Babka Just Like Bubbie Used To Make